LemonFountainPerson/The-Lemon-Engine/Documentation.md

 The variable "gameRunning" is a global variable which is used by the game loop to decide when to terminate the engine program.
 When gameRunning equals 0, the game loop ends and clean-up begins.

-The "keyboard" int array is used to keep track of user input, where each entry corresponds to a key being pressed fo 1 and not for 0.
-In order for simplicity (especially for when switching between windows_main.c and RunLemonEngine) an enum called LemonKeys is used to map keys in this array.
+The "keyboard" int array is used to keep track of user input, where each entry corresponds to a key being pressed, 1 for true and 0 for false.
+In order for simplicity (especially for when switching between windows_main.c and RunLemonEngine) an enum called LemonKeys is used to map common game inputs in this array.
+For example, INTERACT is mapped to 'Z' and 'E', while JUMP is mapped to the spacebar.

 # Game Objects